 4. Use other consequences.

 For many parents, they end up taking more responsibility for their children getting to school, than the child does.
 As children move through later elementary and into middle school, this becomes more and more problematic.
-It is essential that children are taking more responsibility for their success, than you are.
+Children must be taking more responsibility for their success than they are.
 If it feels the other way around, you know you’re headed down a more troublesome path.

 So what can you do?